idyll-langidyll

 Name resolution

 Custom component are meant for times when more complex and custom code is needed.
-By default Idyll will look for your custom components inside of a folder called components/
+By default Idyll will look for your custom components inside of a folder called components/.
+If you wish to change the custom component path, specify it with the --components option, e.g.

 idyll index.idl --css styles.css --components custom/component/path/